frappe/erpnext/erpnext/docs/user/manual/en/accounts/articles/tracking-project-profitability-using-cost-center.md

-#Tracking Project Profibitability using Cost Center
+#Tracking Project Profitability using Cost Center

 To track expenses and profibility for a project, you can use Cost Centers.
 You should create separate Cost Center for each Project.
 This will allow you to.